The 16 Very Best Things to Do in Ironbridge Gorge

 Enginuity

-Enginuity is a child-centric museum with plenty of science, design and technology exhibits for kids (and adults) to get interactive with.
+Enginuity is a child-centric museum with plenty of science, design, and technology exhibits for kids (and adults) to interact with.

 Address: Enginuity, 10 Wellington Rd, Coalbrookdale, Telford TF8 7DX